aneek20202026/GrievanceSystem/Readme.md

    - *Official/Admin Portal:*
      - *Secure Access:* Officials log in and verify their identity using email verification.
      - *Dashboard:* The dashboard displays all grievances relevant to the official’s district.
 It dynamically updates to include both new and previously submitted grievances.
+     - *Trending Analysis:* In addition to the standard grievance list, the admin dashboard now features a trending analysis panel.
+A visual chart displays which grievance category is trending in each district.
+When a trend is detected, the system automatically sends an email alert to the corresponding district official, ensuring they can promptly address emerging issues.

 2. *Real-Time Updates:*
    - Once a new grievance is submitted and verified, it appears immediately on the admin dashboard alongside earlier submissions, ensuring that the latest issues are promptly visible.